Preparing for a civil marriage abroad

 Before the marriage: documents to be submitted to the Luxembourg authorities

-Before travelling abroad, the future spouses must accomplish the following formalities so that the Luxembourg civil registrar can publish the banns on a poster at the entrance to the town hall:
+Before travelling abroad, the future spouses must accomplish the following formalities so that the Luxembourg civil registrar can publish the notice on a poster at the entrance to the town hall:

-- submit to the civil registrar of the commune where each of the future spouses is domiciled a full copy of the birth certificate for each of the future spouses, issued no more that 6 months prior.
+• submit to the civil registrar of the commune where each of the future spouses is domiciled a full copy of the birth certificate for each of the future spouses, issued no more than 6 months prior.
 The future spouse of foreign nationality, born abroad, must contact the competent authority in their country of birth;

-- when it is impossible to submit a copy of the birth certificate, applicants may submit a so-called acte de notoriété (attestation) issued by the justice of the peace sitting in their place of birth or place of residence;
+• when it is impossible to submit a copy of the birth certificate, applicants may submit a so-called acte de notoriété (affidavit) issued by the justice of the peace of their place of birth or place of residence;

-- for individuals resident abroad, submit to the civil registrar residence certificates or any other document proving residency, if such a certificate is unavailable in the country of residence;
+• for individuals residing abroad, submit to the civil registrar certificates of residence or any other document proving residency, if such a certificate is unavailable in the country of residence;

-- submit to the civil registrar proof of marital status (single/divorced/widowed) for the non-Luxembourgish future spouse;
+• submit to the civil registrar a proof of celibacy (single/divorced/widowed) for the non-Luxembourgish future spouse;

-The civil registrar will check the address of resident applicants or future spouses when compiling the dossier.
-If any inconsistency is noted, a certificate of residence must also be provided by persons residing in the Grand Duchy of Luxembourg.
+The civil registrar will check the address of resident applicants when compiling the dossier.
+If any inconsistency is noted, a certificate of residence must also be provided by persons residing in Luxembourg.

 Future spouses who are resident and wish to marry in one of the following countries much obtain a certificate of legal capacity to marry from their commune of residence:

-- certificates attesting to their marital status (single/divorced/widowed).
+• certificates attesting to their respective civil status (single/divorced/widowed).

-If the partners wish to marry in a country other than those listed above, they must obtain proof of unmarried status from their commune, and a Luxembourg certificate of custom/law from the Ministry of Justice.
+If the partners wish to marry in a country other than those listed above, they must obtain a certificate of celibacy from their commune, and a Luxembourg certificate of custom from the Ministry of Justice.

-In practice, a birth certificate bearing no mention of marriage serves as proof of unmarried status for Luxembourg nationals born in the Grand Duchy.
+In practice, a birth certificate bearing no mention of marriage serves as proof of single status for Luxembourg nationals born there.

-In the case of the marriage of a minor (or minors), their parents' consent—or the family's consent, if no parents are available—is required.
-The marriage must be formalised by a authenticated deed.
+In the case of the marriage of a minor, their parents' consent (or the family's consent, if no parents are available) is required.
+The marriage must be formalised by an authenticated deed.

 If the parents are resident in Luxembourg, the deed must be notarised or authenticated by the civil registrar of the parents' domicile or residence.
 It is then the parents' responsibility to send the notarised deed to the Luxembourg civil registrar.